6502bench

 • Address 1017 and label L1017 were highlighted.
 When you select a line with an operand that targets an in-file address, the target address is highlighted.

 • An entry appeared in the References window.
-This tells you that the only reference to L1002 is a branch from address $100B.
+This tells you that the only reference to L1002 is a branch from address $1009.
+The branch operand on line $1009 was also highlighted.

 • The Info window filled with a bunch of text that describes the line format and some details about the LDA instruction.